uvdl/yocto-ornl/README.md

 export S3=<choice>
 </pre>

-If you do not wish to import there are variable examples in the Makefile that you can uncomment. **NOTE**: if you choose to use these default variables remember to do the same in the **submodules** (specifically *yocto-ornl*)
+If you do not wish to import there are variable examples in the Makefile that you can uncomment.
 Once these variables are set, you can build:

 <pre>
 make environment